WGBH-MLA/AAPB2/app/views/exhibits/eotp.md

 <iframe src="https://player.vimeo.com/video/514298975" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

+### AAPB Podcast

+In an episode of AAPB’s ["Presenting the Past"](https://americanarchive.org/about-the-american-archive/podcast) podcast series, produced in collaboration with the Society for Cinema and Media Studies’ Aca-Media podcast, exhibit curator Michelle Kelley, Ph.D. provides context to the making of the series and explores examples of unedited <i>Eyes on the Prize<i> interviews that give different, yet valuable, perspectives on the civil rights movement than the one presented in the final cut of the series.

+<iframe> of the podcast from YouTube
+<i>Eyes on the Prize</i> with Michelle Kelley, PhD

+<iframe width="560" height="315" src="https://www.youtube.com/embed/14e5qV4jL04" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Next: [*Eyes on the Prize*: Framing the Civil Rights Past](/exhibits/eotp/1-framing-civil-rights-past.md)

 ## Cover